 For example, in mindfulness-based stress reduction (MBSR), individuals learn to observe their thoughts without judgment or attachment, acknowledging them as passing mental events rather than fixed or objective realities.
 Through this process, they may find that their mind chatter naturally decreases.
 Similarly, in acceptance and commitment therapy (ACT), individuals learn to observe and accept their thoughts and emotions, allowing them to shift their focus to values-based action and reduce the impact of mental chatter on their daily lives.

 Acceptance and Commitment Therapy (ACT) is a type of therapy that combines elements of traditional behavior therapy and cognitive behavioral therapy.
 In ACT, clients learn not to fight or deny their thoughts and emotions.
 Instead, they understand that having strong feelings in response to specific situations is natural.
-Recognizing this, clients choose to embrace their challenges and actively change their actions, no matter their current life situation or emotions.
+Recognizing this, clients embrace their challenges and actively change their actions, no matter their current life situation or emotions.

 Do a reality check